-- in 2013 Vestas sold a significant proportion of production (i.e. towers production in Denmark along with casting and machining operations).
-These factories still supply components to Vestas, but as a different legal entity and a consistent data exchange is still to be established; - additionally, data for consumables at Vestas production units is no longer gathered from 2014, although this represents a minor amount (e.g. < 4% GWP of Vestas production) when compared data for energy use, raw materials, wastes, water and emissions as a whole.
+In 2013 Vestas sold a significant proportion of production (i.e. towers production in Denmark along with casting and machining operations).
+These factories still supply all

+- components to Vestas, but as a different legal entity.
+Datasets after 2012 do not include a full calendar year of inventory data for these divested operations. - Additionally, data for consumables at Vestas production units is no longer gathered from 2014 (although this represents a minor amount when compared data for energy use, raw materials, wastes, water and emissions as a whole.
 As such, based on the current data available, the 2012 datasets are the most complete and representative of Vestas production supply chain for 2014.

 In general terms 2012 had lower total energy and total material consumption, but overall increases consumption on a unit-production basis.
-In 2014 Vestas achieved the 100% WindMade (2015) accreditation, whereby Vestas invested and purchased credits in Vestas-owned wind plants located in Romania.
+In 2014 Vestas achieved the 100% WindMade (2015) accreditation, whereby Vestas invested and purchased credits in Vestas-owned wind plants located in Bulgaria.
 However, this electricity consumption has not been included in this life cycle assessment as it conflicts with the ISO standards for LCA (ISO 14040/44, 2006) and carbon footprint printing (ISO14067, 2013).
 Refer to Section 3.4.10 for further discussion of this assumption.
 Nonetheless, the inclusion of this renewable electricity benefit has been evaluated in a sensitivity analysis.